elenasamuylova/evidently/docs/book/customization/llm_as_a_judge.md

 from evidently.descriptors import LLMEval, NegativityLLMEval, PIILLMEval, DeclineLLMEval
 ```

 **Get a Report**.
-To create a Report, simply list the them like any other descriptor:
+To create a Report, simply list them like any other descriptor:

 ```python
 report = Report(metrics=[